 Naturally, we will make sure you’re fully prepared for this responsibility.
 Through on-the-job coaching from your Team Leader and a structured in-class training programme that covers audit methodologies, SAP applications, negotiation techniques, project management and process reviews, you’ll grow as an audit professional.
 We’ll add to this with continuous performance reviews and a first-rate mentoring program and within four years you’ll be ready for your business-line position.
 This could be in Finance and Control, Marketing and Sales, Supply Chain or Engineering and Technical – in almost any country in the world.

-We clearly don’t expect you to be the finished article when you join us.
-However, you’ll need to combine a Masters in Business or Finance, ideally with a major in Finance or Audit, with fluent English and two additional major European languages to a high standard.
+We clearly don't expect you to be the finished article when you join us.
+However, you'll need to combine a Masters in Business or Finance, ideally with a major in Finance or Audit, with fluent English and two additional major languages such as French, German, Mandarin or Spanish, to a high standard.
 As importantly, you’ll need the flexibility to travel widely and strength of character and drive to flourish in a challenging international career that is often described as a lifestyle rather than a role.

 Apply online (searching for CH-International operational auditor, or job id 140004UI).